sunyu0410/GDP-HMM_AAPMChallenge/README.md

 ## Data-Understanding-and-Visualization

 One example of Eclipse Visulization is shown below.
-For jupyter visualization with npz, please visit [data_visualization.ipynb](data_visualization.ipynb).
+For jupyter visualization with npz, please visit [data_visual_understand.ipynb](data_visual_understand.ipynb).
+In this jupyter notebook, we also provide the introduction of some important numbers (e.g., prescribed doses for PTVs) and how to use them.

 ![Visualization using Eclipse](figs/eclipse.png)